eusip/POM/README.md

 ### Video labels

-Video labels consist of the tuple ('labels', [label name], dimension) where the number of dimensions count the number of columns that comprise a particular label.
+Video labels consist of the tuple (`labels`, `[label name]`, `dimension`) where the number of dimensions count the number of columns that comprise a particular label.
+This data also originates from the original POM corpus (Park et al. 2014) and was re-aligned.

 | label name              | dimensions |
 | ----------------------- | ---------- |